 In 2010, the Corporation's Board of Directors established a Revolving Real Estate Loan Fund designed to provide subordinate lending to qualifying borrowers at below market rates in concert with primary lenders for the purpose of stimulating strategic development projects.
 The Board allocated \$2 million to capitalize the Fund which is focused on revitalizing strategic vacant or underutilized real estate that will contribute positive and transformational development activity.
-Through December 31, 2023, \$3,075,000 has been disbursed under this revolving loan fund program representing over \$37 million of project investment within the City of Albany.
+Through December 31, 2024, \$3,075,000 has been disbursed under this revolving loan fund program representing over \$37 million of project investment within the City of Albany.
 These projects have created 193 market-rate rental units.

 Capitalize Albany also plays an active role, both directly and through technical assistance, in local transformative real estate developments that advance local, regional and state economic development and revitalization initiatives as described in the section below.
-In 2023, the Corporation assisted 36 multifamily, affordable housing, hotel and commercial projects by identifying available funding sources, providing technical assistance, and coordinating with local permitting agencies.
+In 2024, the Corporation assisted 50 multifamily, affordable housing, hotel and commercial projects by identifying available funding sources, providing technical assistance, and coordinating with local permitting agencies.
 Capitalize Albany also advanced its own real estate development projects through continued acquisition and stabilization of the parcels at Liberty Park and the design and construction of the Clinton Market Collective at 11 Clinton Avenue.
-In April 2023, the Corporation broke ground at Clinton Market and achieved substantial completion of the construction by year-end 2023, with an anticipated completion date in late Spring 2024.
+In 2024, the Corporation completed construction activities at Clinton Market.

 In addition to in-house real estate development efforts, Capitalize Albany, contracted under a professional services agreement, administers and provides staffing, office equipment, phone and computer network support to the City of Albany Industrial Development Agency (CAIDA) and the City of Albany Capital Resource Corporation (CACRC).
-In the past five years, more than \$602 million of investment was made possible in the City of Albany with support from the CAIDA, creating over 3,200 construction and 349 new and retained full-time jobs.
+In the past six years, more than \$600 million of investment was made possible in the City of Albany with support from the CAIDA, creating over 3,200 construction and 350 new and retained full-time jobs.